AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 ---
-title: Manage branches with the Cloud Console
+title: Manage branches with the [!DNL Cloud Console]
-description: Learn how to manage the environment branches for Adobe Commerce on cloud infrastructure using the Cloud Console.
+description: Learn how to manage the environment branches for Adobe Commerce on cloud infrastructure using the [!DNL Cloud Console].
 role: Developer
 feature: Cloud, Install
 exl-id: 2c4ef149-fdb9-473f-91fd-5e6421ac5a43
 ---
 # Manage branches with the Cloud Console

-You can manage your environments using either the Cloud Console or the `magento-cloud` CLI.
+You can manage your environments using either the [!DNL Cloud Console] or the `magento-cloud` CLI.
 Your project files are stored in a Git repository.
 You can use Git commands to manage your code, but the `magento-cloud` CLI is designed to interact with platform features whereas the Git commands do not.
 See [Git commands](../dev-tools/cloud-cli-overview.md#git-commands) in the cloud CLI topic.

-This topic discusses how to use the Cloud Console to:
+This topic discusses how to use the [!DNL Cloud Console] to:

 - Add or delete an environment
 - Sync (`git pull`) from the parent environment